lukasz-madon/lukaszmadon.github.io/_posts/2010-11-27-statically-typed-vs-dynamically-typed-how-to-get-90-discount.md

 status: publish
 type: post
 published: true
-meta:
-  _edit_last: '17981463'
-  _wp_old_slug: ''
-author:
-  login: soonstudios
-  email: lukasz.madon@gmail.com
-  display_name: Soon Studios
-  first_name: ''
-  last_name: ''
-excerpt: !ruby/object:Hpricot::Doc
-  options: {}
 ---
-<p>There are a lot pros and cons of diffrent typing, yet on the one  hand static typing wins - security.
+There are a lot of pros and cons of diffrent typing, yet on the one hand static typing wins - security.
 Yes both can be more or  less secure buy <a class="zem_slink" title="Type system" rel="wikipedia" href="http://en.wikipedia.org/wiki/Type_system">static typing</a> tells you a lot about your code and prevents  from bugs, certain types of bugs.
 Do you want to buy a new flashy  notebook with 90% discount?
-Everybody does :)</p>
+Everybody does :)

 <ol>
 <li>find a victim.
 Website with on-line shop.</li>
 <li>Pick your laptop and start the order</li>